vega/altair/doc/user_guide/interactions2.rst

         op_var
     )

-Now we can dynamically change the opacity of the points in our chart, using the slider.
+Now we can dynamically change the opacity of the points in our chart using the slider.
 A noteworthy aspect of this chart is that these effects are controlled entirely within your web browser.
 Once the Vega-Lite chart specification has been created by Altair, the result is an interactive chart, and that interactivity no longer requires a running Python environment.

-The above example includes some of the common aspects of interactive charts produced in Altair:
+The above example includes some aspects which occur frequently when creating interactive charts in Altair:

-- Creating a variable parameter using ``alt.parameter``.
+- Creating a variable parameter using :func:`parameter`.
-- Attaching the parameter to a chart using ``add_parameter``.
+- Attaching the parameter to a chart using the :meth:`Chart.add_parameter` method.
-- Binding the parameter to an input widget using ``bind``.
+- Binding the parameter to an input widget using the parameter's ``bind`` property.
 (In the above example, the input widget is a slider widget.)

 Some further aspects that we will see below include:

 - Creating a *selection* parameter.
-- Using a parameter within a ``condition``.
+- Using a parameter within a :func:`condition`.
-- Using a parameter within a ``transform_filter``.
+- Using a parameter within a :meth:`Chart.transform_filter`.

 Using selection parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The basic syntax for adding a selection parameter to a chart is similar to the syntax for a variable parameter.
 Instead of creating the parameter using ``alt.parameter``, we will typically use ``alt.selection_interval`` or ``alt.selection_point``.
+Here is a basic example, again using the ``cars`` dataset:

 .. altair-plot::